microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

-## Store the source in Lakehouse
+### Store the source in Lakehouse

 The source is given as a CSV file.
 I decide to store this source data in Fabric Lakehouse, and I plan to use Dataflow Gen2 to transform the source table and load it back to Lakehouse.

-1. Create a workspace in app.powerbi.com
+(1) Create a workspace in app.powerbi.com
-2. Name the new workspace “PBI_For_Beginner”.
+(2) Name the new workspace “PBI_For_Beginner”.

 ![Create Fabric workspace](/5-Power%20BI/assets/Create%20Fabric%20workspace.jpg)

-3. Create Lakehouse, and name it as “pbiforbeginner”.
+(3) Create Lakehouse, and name it as “pbiforbeginner”.

 ![Create Lakehouse](/5-Power%20BI/assets/Create%20Lakehouse.jpg)

-4. Upload the CSV file.
+(4) Upload the CSV file.

 ![Upload CSV to Lakehouse](/5-Power%20BI/assets/Upload%20CSV%20to%20Lakehouse.jpg)

-5. Now, the file is in the Lakehouse.
+(5) Now, the file is in the Lakehouse.

-6. Load it to the table.
+(6) Load it to the table.

 ![Make CSV to Table in Lakehouse](/5-Power%20BI/assets/Make%20CSV%20to%20Table%20in%20Lakehouse.jpg)

-7. Once it is loaded, the source in the Lakehouse looks like below.
+(7) Once it is loaded, the source in the Lakehouse looks like below.

 ![View a table in Lakehouse](/5-Power%20BI/assets/View%20a%20table%20in%20Lakehouse.jpg)

-8. Starting from the next step, the table within the Lakehouse will be utilized within Dataflow Gen2 to undergo transformation and be structured into a suitable dimension table and fact table.
+(8) Starting from the next step, the table within the Lakehouse will be utilized within Dataflow Gen2 to undergo transformation and be structured into a suitable dimension table and fact table.
 While this approach can be more practical in certain situations, this course will provide a brief demonstration of creating Dataflow Gen2 and loading it back into the Lakehouse.
 This aims to give you a basic understanding of Dataflow Gen2.
 However, it's important to note that the primary focus of this course will be on conducting the majority of transformations within Power BI Desktop's Power Query Editor.

-9. Create Dataflow Gen2.
+(9) Create Dataflow Gen2.

 ![Create Dataflow Gen2](/5-Power%20BI/assets/Create%20Dataflow%20Gen2.jpg)

-10. Connect to Lakehouse (pbiforbeginner).
+(10) Connect to Lakehouse (pbiforbeginner).

 ![Connect to Lakehouse](/5-Power%20BI/assets/Dataflow%20Gen2%20connect%20to%20Lakehouse%20step%201.jpg)

 ![Connect to Lakehouse](/5-Power%20BI/assets/Dataflow%20Gen2%20connect%20to%20Lakehouse%20step%202.jpg)

-11. Rename Dataflow Gen2 as “Chess_Games” and publish it later to save it up to this step.
+(11) Rename Dataflow Gen2 as “Chess_Games” and publish it later to save it up to this step.

 ![Dataflow Gen2 save](/5-Power%20BI/assets/Dataflow%20Gen2%20save.jpg)

 # 2023/10/01

-#### From this step, it is to load data back to Lakehouse, import it into Power BI Desktop, transform data in the Power Query Editor, load it to Power BI and create a datamodel in Power BI.
+#### Note: From this step, it is to load data back to Lakehouse, import it into Power BI Desktop, transform data in the Power Query Editor, load it to Power BI and create a datamodel in Power BI.

-12. Select Data destination as Lakehouse.
+(12) Select Data destination as Lakehouse.

 ![Dataflow Gen2 destination](/5-Power%20BI/assets/Dataflow%20Gen2%20destination.jpg)